America’s Wealth Gap Will Eventually Cause a Market Crash

 America has a serious wealth problem.
 The richest 1% own about 35% of all the country’s wealth, while the poorest 50% own just 2%.
-This isn’t just unfair—it’s dangerous for financial markets.
+This isn’t just dangerous for society, it’s also dangerous for financial markets.

 We’ve already seen the cracks forming: